gvwilson/sdxpy/src/interp/index.md

 so that we can call any of them with an environment and a list of arguments without knowing exactly which function we're calling.
 And as with finding tests,
-introspection is more reliable than a hand-written lookup table, but is harder to understand.
+introspection is more reliable than a hand-written lookup table but is harder to understand.
 If we write out the lookup table explicitly like this: